csdurfee/csdurfee.github.io/content/nobody-wins-at-nfl-betting.md

 Most of the teams would be doing better if they wrote down their best picks, then took the opposite of them.
 Knowing stuff sure seems to be a disadvantage when betting on football.

 In aggregate, whatever strategies or football knowledge or divination rites (\*) the contestants are using makes them worse at picking winners -- they possibly have *anti-skill*.
-This is sort of what the efficient market hypothesis for the stock market predicts -- picking stocks randomly (or index funds, which invest in every stock on the market) will generally outperform mutual funds that have professional fund managers making the picks.
+This is sort of what the efficient market hypothesis predicts -- picking stocks randomly (or index funds, which invest in every stock on the market) will generally outperform mutual funds that have professional fund managers making the picks.

 (\*) I'm a big tyromancy guy myself.
 RIP to the recently departed [Claude Lecouteux](https://en.wikipedia.org/wiki/Claude_Lecouteux), a legendary historian of spooky medieval stuff.
 If you ever need to write a heavy metal concept album on short notice, his books are a goldmine.